arcturo/library/coffeescript/chapters/00_introduction.md

     coffee --compile my-script.coffee

 If `--output` is not specified, CoffeeScript will write to a JavaScript file with the same name, in this case `my-script.js`.
 This will overwrite any existing files, so be careful you're overwriting any JavaScript files unintentionally.
-For a full list of the command line options available, please see the [docs](http://coffeescript.org).
+For a full list of the command line options available, pass `--help`.

 As you can see above, the default extension of CoffeeScript files is `.coffee`.
 Amongst other things, this will allow text editors like [TextMate](http://macromates.com/) to work out which language the file contains, giving it the appropriate syntax highlighting.
 By default, TextMate doesn't include support for CoffeeScript, but you can easily install the [bundle to do so](https://github.com/jashkenas/coffee-script-tmbundle).